Mumps is a viral infection of the parotid glands.

 The virus is usually spread through contact with an infected person's saliva.
 The mumps virus spreads easily among people in close contact.

-Mumps are more common in children and adolescents between the ages of 10-19 years.
-Other factors that may increase your chance of mumps include: Being unvaccinated and exposed to people who have mumpsBeing born after 1956 and never having mumps, or not being vaccinated after first birthdaySeason: winterHaving a weakened immune system, even if you have been vaccinated
+Mumps are more common in children and adolescents between the ages of 10-19 years of age.
+Other factors that may increase your chance of mumps include: Being unvaccinated and exposed to people who have mumpsBeing born after 1956 and never having mumps, or not being vaccinated after the first birthdaySeason: winterHaving a weakened immune system, even if you have been vaccinated

 About one-third of cases do not have symptoms.
 Symptoms often occur 2-3 weeks after exposure to the virus.

-Mumps may cause: Painful swelling of the parotid glandsFeverDiscomfortLack of appetiteSore throatHeadacheStiff neckNausea and vomitingDrowsiness
+Mumps may cause: Painful swelling of the parotid glandsFeverDiscomfortLack of appetiteSore throatHeadacheStiff neckNausea and vomitingFatigue

 Other areas may also be affected, such as: Swelling and pain under the tongue, jaw, or front of the chestIn males: painful inflammation of the testiclesIn females—inflammation of the ovaries, which results in pain or tenderness in the abdomen